gooliath12/GTZAN_music_genre_tagger/multi_level_cnn/README.md

-# GTZAN Music Genre Tagger -- Multi-level CNN
+# Part 1 -- Multi-level CNN

 This is the first part of our project, which uses a pre-trained CNN to extract features from input spectrogram, and uses a neural network-based classifier to predict the genre of the spectrogram based on its features extracted by CNN.